rizinorg/cutter-plugins/README.md

 ### [Hyara](https://github.com/hyuunnn/Hyara)

-Hyara is plugin that provides convenience when writing yararule.
+Hyara is a plugin that makes it convenient to write and test Yara rules from inside Cutter.

 **Type**: Plugin
 **Status**: WIP